Skip to main content

-Authors can create a Line chart task that allows learners to create or modify line charts.
+Authors can create line chart tasks that allow learners to create or modify line charts.

 Caitlin Foran avatar